aoyingxue/GitNote/GRADUATE_STUDY/2.DAT.562_TEXT_MINING/M3_Text_Classification.md

 ### Why do feature selection?

 - To find terms that help discriminate between classification categories
-- Text data:
+- High-dimensional and high computations:
   - Come from <u>heterogeneous</u> sources (e.g., different authors for social media posts)
   - Sparse
   - High-dimensional (too many features to begin with)
     - Only a small subset of original features will be used for prediction
-    - With too many features and not much data - overfit
+- With too many features and not much data - **overfit** and less accurate (same with numerical data)

 <img src="https://tva1.sinaimg.cn/large/00831rSTgy1gdjblgqqa8j30qk07waar.jpg" alt="image-20200405104347413" style="zoom:50%;" />